Last updated on September 28th, 2019

 Where Can I Use Date Syrup Day To Day?

-- Replacement of white sugar- You can use this date syrup instead of white sugar to sweeten the milk, coffee etc.
+- Replacement of white sugar- You can use this date syrup instead of white sugar to sweeten the milk, coffee etc. You can also use it as topping for apple muffins, carrot muffins etc.

 - Dessert topping- This syrup is gorgeous as topping for your homemade desserts, ice cream and sundeas.
 It tastes really good.